haghmiuni/my-repo/README.md

 # my-repo
-## This is my irst repo for just testing some Git stuff
+## This is my first repo for just testing some Git stuff
+There are no important files here!